Hugius/FabiEngine3D/doc/markdown/TEXT3D_ENTITY.md

 - The Text3D entity is a composition of Quad3D entities.
 - Every Quad3D entity represents a text character.
-- A font map is used to form a line of text.
+- The text is generated using a font map.

 ## 2. Assets